-- The lab and mineral processing facility will become the new headquarters of Canada Silver Cobalt Works and is located in the town of Cobalt, immediately adjacent to a rail line and just a short distance from the Company's Castle mine and Beaver Property; - This well-established sampling and analytical facility, specializing in high-grade mineralization, provides commercial assaying, crushing, screening, grinding, bulk sampling, upgrading and smelting services all in one location, driving multiple revenue streams at a time when gold prices in Canadian dollars have hit new record highs.
+- The lab and mineral processing facility will become the new headquarters of Canada Cobalt Works and is located in the town of Cobalt, immediately adjacent to a rail line and just a short distance from the Company's Castle mine and Beaver Property; - This well-established sampling and analytical facility, specializing in high-grade mineralization, provides commercial assaying, crushing, screening, grinding, bulk sampling, upgrading and smelting services all in one location, driving multiple revenue streams at a time when gold prices in Canadian dollars have hit new record highs.

-This deal builds dramatically on Canada Silver Cobalt's current competitive advantages and opportunities - technological, on the ground and underground - in a rejuvenated silver-cobalt district recognized as the birthplace of Canadian hard rock mining.
-With such a unique and fully operational facility in the town of Cobalt, so close to the Castle mine and other properties, Canada Silver Cobalt achieves a key goal of becoming a vertically integrated leader in Canada's silver-cobalt heartland while it also exploits a powerful new cycle in precious metals.
+This deal builds dramatically on Canada Cobalt's current competitive advantages and opportunities - technological, on the ground and underground - in a rejuvenated silver-cobalt district recognized as the birthplace of Canadian hard rock mining.
+With such a unique and fully operational facility in the town of Cobalt, so close to the Castle mine and other properties, Canada Cobalt achieves a key goal of becoming a vertically integrated leader in Canada's silver-cobalt heartland while it also exploits a powerful new cycle in precious metals.

-Bullion pouring, bulk sampling, and commercial assaying are PolyMet's three key immediate profit centers that merge with Canada Silver Cobalt, creating powerful new synergies.
+Bullion pouring, bulk sampling, and commercial assaying are PolyMet's three key immediate profit centers that merge with Canada Cobalt, creating powerful new synergies.
 Hosting Re-2OX and accelerating the development of such a unique and environmentally friendly process at this facility is a major coup for the town of Cobalt and the broader district.

-On January 10, 2020 the Company announced that it has closed its deal to acquire the PolyMet facility and the transaction was reported completed on July 31, 2020.
+On January 10, 2020 the Company announced that it has closed its deal to acquire the PolyMet facility.